- Books, Literature, and Writing»

 'Were Jarl Ulf no longer with us, Hunding, I would give you his lands', Knut took one hand away and gave Hunding a light punch to his chest.
 'I mean that.
 You have been a truer friend than he!'.

-Hunding thought about the farewell both Gunnlaug and Knut had given him, the feast on the night before, the oaths of friendship.
-He also thought back on what Harthaknut had told him and Gunnlaug, of his friendship for Jarl Ulf.
+Hunding thought early one morning by the quayside in Jorvik about the farewell both Gunnlaug and Knut had given him, the feast on the night before, the oaths of friendship.
+He stared down at cabbage leaves bobbing about on the Foss and thought back on what Harthaknut had told him and Gunnlaug, of his friendship for Jarl Ulf.
 He wondered whether Gunnlaug's nephew did tell Ulf when the jarl next showed in Roskilde.
 He was still thinking about them, leaning on the steering oar, looking up at the clouds above Jorvik when he saw someone hastening towards him.

 'What gives?'
 Hunding asked.
 'By your look you do not have good tidings.

 'Thegn Ingjald has sent me, Master Hunding.
 He bids you pay him your respects, and he has something to tell you, about news from the king'.

 'News from the king?'
 Hunding said the words again, fearing the worst.
 What can have happened - perhaps Harthaknut told Jarl Ulf that he - Hunding Hrothulfsson - was the father of Gunnlaug's child?
 'I have matters to see to, tell the thegn.
 I shall be there shortly after you'.

 Hunding's thoughts whirred like a bee in his head.
 What was it he was to learn.
 Would Wulfwila be there, at the thegn's hall?